Captain's Log

 A polished & contemporary visual language to boost user perception & trust

-While it's too early to report quantitative impact, we anticipate significant reductions in monthly help tickets, improvement in app store ratings, & growth of new users after app updates are launched & shared through the client's communication channels.
+While it's too early to report quantitative impact, we anticipate significant reductions in service cancellation requests, improvement in app store ratings, & growth of new users after app updates are launched & shared through the client's communication channels.

 Foundations